rootCircle/cpast_mono/TESTCASE_LANGUAGE.md

 - `(?:N[,1000]{\2})` => Valid
 - `(?:N{\2}[,1000])` => Invalid
 - `(N F)` => Invalid, Capturing Group can only contain a single non-negative number only, else put it in non-capturing one

-## TODO Later

-- [ ] Floating Limit support in Range Bounds for Numeral Data Type for Float

 ## References
 - [Back-references in repetition construct regex](https://stackoverflow.com/questions/3407696/using-a-regex-back-reference-in-a-repetition-construct-n)